 Drone ID brings this technology for internet security to drones, which are Internet-of-things devices.

 Drone operators that register their drone online will receive a digital Drone ID certificate, including a unique, validated aircraft identity number that can be loaded onto the drone and shared with others in the drone ecosystem.
 That identity can be used to digitally sign information coming from the drone, enabling more efficient and secure communication from drone to drone, between drones and other aircraft, and with platforms providing airspace information and services, like AirMap.

 Another way to think about Drone ID: if you show your driver’s license at airport security, they don’t need to call the DMV to verify.
 Drone ID works the same way, providing drones with an aircraft identity that has been authenticated by trusted authorities and doesn’t need to be verified with AirMap each time it is used.

 Drone ID unlocks interesting use cases for the drone industry.
 It could be used to enable encrypted video being sent from a drone to a pair of FPV goggles.
 It could help to authenticate commands being relayed to each drone in an automated swarm, ensuring that ground communication is “talking” to the right device.
 Or it could “sign” information sent by a drone, such as data from an ADS-B transponder, to verify that it comes from the right drone and isn’t being spoofed.

 Drone ID is a major step forward for drone security, laying the groundwork for a future in which millions of drones can share data and information efficiently and securely.
-First available in Q1 2017 for drones built with the Intel® Aero Platform for Developers, Drone ID will also be immediately available to other manufacturers and developers interested in the free service.
+We look forward to making Drone ID available to drones built with the Intel® Aero Platform for Developers, as well as other manufacturers and developers interested in the service.